 The media tends to give false idealizations of life in retirement.
 Several media outlets project that pre-retirees will spend less money once they reach retirement, but in reality, most people spend more.
-If someone is spending less it’s likely because they didn’t do the proper planning to meet their goals and their money falls short forcing them to decrease their spending.
+If someone is spending less it’s likely because they didn’t do the proper retirement planning to meet their goals and their money falls short forcing them to decrease their spending.
+Here are 5 new realities of retirement you will need to think about.

 As you approach retirement, it becomes more and more important to budget your spending and get an accurate measure of your cost of living on a year-to-year basis.
 People always underestimate their spending which leads to unfortunate surprises during retirement.
 To avoid these shocking moments, I recommend giving yourself a little taste of reality before you completely finish working by doing an exercise to prepare yourself for the true cost of retirement.